jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/apple.md

 ### Configure

-- Enable VideoToolbox in Jellyfin and uncheck unsupported codecs.
+- Enable VideoToolbox in the Jellyfin Dashboard under the Playback section and deselect unsupported codecs for your Mac.
-  - Disable `MPEG4`, `MPEG2`, and `VC-1`, as VideoToolbox lacks a hardware-accelerated decoding path for these codecs.
 - Check `Enable VideoToolbox Tone mapping` if you want to use VideoToolbox native tone-mapping.
 - Check `Enable Tone mapping` if you want to use Metal-based tone-mapping.
 - Optionally, select an `Encoding Preset`.
 The `veryslow`, `slower`, `slow`, and `medium` presets prioritize quality, while `fast`, `faster`, `veryfast`, `superfast`, and `ultrafast` prioritize speed.
 The default `Auto` setting prioritizes speed.